Coding Interview Prep with Contral

 Frequently Asked Questions

-Contral and LeetCode serve different purposes.
-LeetCode drills you on timed problem-solving.
-Contral builds the deep understanding that makes those problems easier to solve — and makes you a better engineer after the interview.
-Many users do both: Contral to learn concepts, LeetCode for timed practice.
+They serve different purposes.
+LeetCode drills timed problem-solving in a browser text box, while Contral builds the deep conceptual understanding that makes those problems easier and transfers to your actual job.
+Many candidates do both: Contral to learn concepts and practice in a real IDE, LeetCode for timed reps.

 How long should I prep with Contral before interviewing?